mobiletest2016/machine-learning-articles/articles/using-simple-generators-to-flow-data-from-file-with-keras.md

 ## Example model

 Let's now take a look at an example with Keras.
-Suppose that we have this massive but simple dataset - 500.000.000 rows of simple \[latex\]x \\rightarrow y\[/latex\] mappings:
+Suppose that we have this massive but simple dataset - 500.000.000 rows of simple $x \\rightarrow y$ mappings:

 ```